Foot Pain and Chinese Medicine

 In Chinese medicine gout is the result of chronic deficiencies that develop over a long period of time; this is hard to conceptualize at first because the nature of gout pain is to come on suddenly just like acute conditions.
 This is because the resulting uric acid build up in joints happens only after the organs have deteriorated to the point where they cannot properly eliminate a substance that is typically discarded through our urine.
-Consider our organic Sage Mountain formula!

 The sudden onset of a red, hot, swollen, and painful joint may indicate gout, but could also be something more serious; inflammatory arthritis, infection, or trauma would require immediate medical attention.
 Gout often begins with sharp pain and inflammation in the big right toe, but as it becomes chronic it will spread to other joints.
 Typically, herbs that help to speed the elimination of gout are used initially while tonic herbs address deeper metabolic level imbalances.